pietrobraione/jbse-manual/getting/introduction.rst

 What if we symbolically execute the ``m`` method?
 As usual the value of the parameter variable ``node`` is unknown at the beginning of the execution, and the variable is initialized with a symbol :math:`node_0` standing for the unknown value.
 This symbol is a *symbolic reference*, and in absence of assumptions it may stand for any possible reference, either valid or invalid (``null``), to the heap memory at the initial state of the execution.

 Now what if the class ``Node`` is abstract and has :math:`N` concrete subclasses, each implementing a different version of the ``swap`` method?
 When JBSE arrives at the ``node.swap()`` statement, to determine what is the next statement to be executed it must split cases.
 The possible cases are, at least, :math:`N + 1`: One case where ``node == null`` and the next statement will be the ``catch`` block, if present, for the ``NullPointerException`` that the ``node.swap()`` statement execution raises, plus the :math:`N` cases where :math:`node_0` is a reference to each of the different concrete subclasses of ``Node``, and the next statement will be the first statement of the implementation of ``swap()`` in the assumed class.
 This differs from the case where only numeric symbolic values were present, and the number of possible cases at a branch is at most two.

-Because of this reasone, one can conjecture that the introduction of symbolic references has the potential of causing an explosion in the number of paths in the symbolic execution tree.
-Actually, the situation is even worse: Symbolic execution at the ``node.swap()`` statement must consider *at least* :math:`N + 1` cases, usually even more.
+The situation is actually worse than this, and symbolic execution typically need to consider many more subcases than :math:`N + 1`.
 How many?
-The answer to this question is found in `this paper`_, which introduces a technique, called "lazy initialization", that JBSE uses to resolve a symbolic reference at a certain point of the symbolic execution.
-According to the lazy initialization technique the cases to be considered are the following ones:
+The answer to this question is found in `this paper`_, which introduces a technique, called "lazy initialization", that is the one used by JBSE to determine which cases need to be analyzed when using a symbolic reference.
+According to the lazy initialization technique symbolic execution needs to consider the following cases:

 * The symbolic reference may be ``null``, or
 * The symbolic reference may be a reference to a *fresh* type-compatible object,  for all :math:`N` compatible types, or
 * The symbolic reference may be a reference to a *non-fresh* type-compatible object, where with "non-fresh" we mean assumed by lazy initialization earlier during the execution, for all :math:`K` such objects.

+Now some terminology.
+We will say that a symbolic reference on which symbolic execution did no assumption is *unresolved*, a symbolic reference that is assumed to be ``null`` is *resolved by null*, a symbolic reference that is assumed to refer a fresh object to be *resolved by expansion*, and a symbolic reference that is assumed to refer a non-fresh object to be *resolved by alias*.

-To clarify what this means we will consider the following example:
+To clarify how lazy initialization works we will now consider the following example program, that scans a list of integers and returns the sum of the stored values:

 .. code-block:: java